oznogon/gattaibushido-public/rules/04_advanced_play.md

 #### Tech Evolutions

-**Tech Evolutions** allow you to level-up any one Tech within your three power categories (Chroma, Weapon, and Robo).
+**Tech Evolutions** allow you to level-up any one Tech within your three power categories (Chroma, Daisho, and Robo).
 You can increase the level of one ability you already have, or instead unlock the first level of a Tech you don't have yet.
-You must choose from those Techs available to your chosen Chroma, Weapon, and Robo, and cannot choose from others.
+You must choose from those Techs available to your chosen Chroma, Daisho, and Robo, and cannot choose from others.
 Your Playbooks have the basics all ready for you to choose from.

 There is one other major restriction in play here: you cannot evolve the same category back to back.
-So if your previous level-up was within your Chroma Techs, for example, then for your next level-up you must instead choose within your Weapon or Robo techs.
+So if your previous level-up was within your Chroma Techs, for example, then for your next level-up you must instead choose within your Daisho or Robo techs.

+##### Evolving Chroma Techs

+##### Evolving Daisho Techs

+When you choose to evolve a Daisho, you can either add a new Quality to an existing Daisho in your collection, or instead acquire a new base weapon frame to add to your collection.
+You cannot add more than three Qualities to any single Frame.

+##### Evolving Robo Techs

 #### Commitment Evolutions